7 Best Surfaces for Hand Building

 Be careful with using plaster because it has two issues:

-One, it tends to flake into tiny particles and get into clay.
+One, it tends to flake into tiny particles and get into the clay.
 These bits become a problem when you fire the clay form because they can cause it to crack.

 The only solution is to use a strong plaster-like Hydrocal that does not break off or crack as easily.
 If you pour the plaster over another surface, construct a frame around the edges to prevent cracking.
 Other Potters cover the plaster with canvas.